Quicklist: Different Types of Waffle Irons

 Why do waffle irons flip?

 Waffle irons flip to help cook faster.
-The bottom starts to spread and cook when you pour batter on the iron.
+The bottom starts to spread and cook when you pour the batter on the iron.
 The batter flows to the bottom when the waffle iron flips.
 This allows direct contact and heating faster.

 Can you use pancake mix in a waffle iron?